Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction: Discussion

 \section{Discussion}

-In this article we have extended the endemic-epidemic framework to include discrete-time serial interval distributions.
-In both case studies the proposed parameterizations led to considerably improved model fit, with the geometric scheme performing best.
+In this article we have extended the endemic-epidemic framework to include weighting schemes for past incidence which are inspired by discrete-time serial interval distributions.
+In both case studies the proposed parameterizations led to considerably improved model fits, with the geometric scheme performing best.
 These improvements also translated to improved predictive performance at various forecasting horizons.
-There was no additional benefit in estimating the serial interval distribution in an unrestricted nonparametric manner.
+There was no additional benefit in estimating the lag weights in an unrestricted nonparametric manner.
 The parametric formulations are therefore an attractive option for practical analyses and forecasts.
-As optimization of the log-likelihood function turned out to be more difficult for the triangular serial interval distribution and performance tended to be slightly weaker, we consider the geometric and shifted Poisson versions preferable.
+As optimization of the log-likelihood function turned out to be more difficult for the triangular weights and performance tended to be slightly weaker, we consider the geometric and shifted Poisson versions preferable.